English

 Abstract

-A run chart is a statistical tool to interpret data in an orderly, interval or consecutive form.
+A run chart is a statistical tool that interprets data in an orderly, interval, or consecutive form.
 It is a graph used to illustrate the relationship among variables and identify variation within the dataset, either random or non-random.
 Any type of simple to complex data can be used in a run chart to interpret or understand.
-There are multiple steps to analyze a run chart to identify variation, whether patterns, trends, mixture, clusters, or oscillations.
-However, there are four run chart rules which are pretty relevant to healthcare practices and applications.
+There are multiple steps to analyze a run chart to identify variation, whether patterns, trends, mixtures, clusters, or oscillations.
+However, there are four run chart rules that are relevant to healthcare practices and applications.

 A Run Chart: